Washington Negligence Laws

 State Negligence Laws at a Glance

-Negligence is the failure to exercise an expected degree of care, leading to another individual's injuries.
-For example, a motorist who fails to wear her glasses (as required by her driver's license) and then causes an injury accident may be found negligent and thus liable for the other party's injuries.
+Negligence is the failure to exercise an expected degree of care, leading to another person's injuries.
+For example, a motorist who fails to wear their glasses (as required by their driver's license) and then causes an accident may be found negligent and thus liable for the other party's injuries.
 Most torts -- such as medical malpractice and slip-and-fall claims -- are based on negligence.

-For instance, a plaintiff may only claim 70 percent of her damages for injuries if the court determines that she was 30 percent responsible for the incident.
+Under the legal theory of contributory negligence, for example, a plaintiff may only claim 70 percent of their damages for injuries if the court determines that they were 30 percent responsible for the incident.
 A few states don't allow recovery at all if the plaintiff is partially responsible, but most have moved away from this and now recognize degrees of contributory fault.

 What are the Elements of a Negligence Claim?